⚡ WholeTech

 56th Mayor of Austin, Texas

-Kirk Watson is a lawyer, former Texas State Senator, and two-time Mayor of Austin.
-He first served as mayor from 1997 to 2001, where he earned recognition for his work on economic development and smart growth initiatives.
+First served as mayor 1997–2001, earning recognition for his work on economic development and smart-growth initiatives.
 After serving in the Texas Senate from 2007 to 2020 and briefly as Dean of the University of Houston Hobby School of Public Affairs, Watson returned to Austin politics.

 Elected again in December 2022, Watson took office in January 2023 facing a city grappling with rapid growth, housing affordability challenges, and infrastructure needs.
 His administration has focused on homelessness solutions, public safety, and managing Austin’s continued expansion while preserving its character.